cdahmedeh/ShoppingListApp/README.md

 There are some software engineering practises that I've ignored due to time limitations such as security, unit testing and validation.

+Little attention was paid to UI/UX as this was to demonstrate coding style rather than UI/UX skills.

 The application cannot run offline or handle network problems.
 Some applications like Todoist handle this by using in browser storage.

 ### Recommendations for the API